shawntabrizi/substrate-collectables-workshop/steps/7/README.md

 }
 ```

-Because our `trait Config` inherits from `frame_system::Config`, we have access to these types too.
+Because our `trait Config` is a superset of `frame_system::Config`, we have access to these types too.

 This is why you see in our starting code `T::AccountId`.
 We are able to access the `AccountId` type, which is originally defined inside `frame_system::Config` through our `trait Config`, via the generic trait `T`.